In a youthful society, ageless skin has become a reality.

 So what should be in a face moisturiser?

-Well our skin naturally contains components and lipids that keep our skin supple and moisturised, this is referred to as the natural moisturising factor (NMF).
+Your skin naturally contains components and lipids that keep skin supple and hydrated, this is referred to as the natural moisturising factor (NMF).

-When the NMF content of skin is reduced and lipids are low, the texture becomes rough, flaking and fine lines appear, impairing our natural skin moisturiser.
+When the NMF content of our skin is reduced the texture becomes rough, flaking and fine lines appear, impairing the natural barrier.

-So it makes sense, that a good face moisturiser should help to keep the structure of our epidermis (the outer layer of skin) intact.
+Therefore it makes sense, that a good face moisturiser should help to keep the structure of our epidermis intact.

-It should contain ingredients that mimic the structure and function of a healthy skin, and put back some of the primary elements that help to keep our skin healthy.
+Ideally, your moisturiser should contain ingredients that mimic the structure and function of healthy skin, and put back some of the primary elements that help to keep the skin healthy.

-And the selection of an appropriate moisturiser depends on a number of things including the vehicle, skin type, and the individual needs of that person,
+The selection of appropriate moisturisers depends on a number of things; including the formulation, ingredients, skin type, and conditions, and the individual requirements of the person.